antonio-ramadas/palbum/README.md

 > :warning: For more information check [`master` branch](https://github.com/antonio-ramadas/palbum)

-### :man_shrugging: I still not did not get it
+### :man_shrugging: I still did not get it

 Consider this: you are in your car and playing a CD.
 Let's name it _Foo_.
 You're in the middle of it, but now you swap CDs.
-Some time later you decide to go back to the first CD (_Foo_), but you want to continue to listen the CD from the last track you were listening to.
-Well, now you have a problem, because you and your car don't remember your last track. **Palbum** fixes this by keeping track of the last tracks you heard.
+Sometime later you decide to go back to the first CD (_Foo_), but you want to continue to listen to the CD from the last track you were listening to.
+Well, now you have a problem because you and your car don't remember your last track. **Palbum** fixes this by keeping track of the last tracks you heard.

 ### :raised_hands: Acknowledgments